solids4foam/solids4foam.github.io/tutorials/tutorial1.md

 ---

-# Delving deeper in the `hotSphere` tutorial
+# Delving deeper

 ---

-If you would like to learn more about the `hotSphere` case, then please continue; if not, how about you check out **my second tutorial (LINK TO BE ADDED)**.
+If you would like to learn more about the case, then please continue; if not, how about you check out **my second tutorial (LINK TO BE ADDED)**.

 ---

-## The `hotSphere` case structure
+## Case structure

-The `hotSphere` case structure follows the typical OpenFOAM case structure:
+The case structure follows the typical OpenFOAM case structure:
 ```
 hotSphere
 ├── 0